 But before you think I didn’t like Last Jedi (because it’s apparently impossible to have a ‘meh’ opinion of the film – it’s either love it or hate it), let me state that I actually liked it a lot.
 In fact, it’s my favorite film of the Sequel Trilogy.

 There’s no question that Episode VIII is the most subversive of any Star Wars movie.
-The Jedi Order is nearly dead, our great hero Luke Skywalker having given up.
+The Jedi Order is nearly dead, and our great hero Luke Skywalker has given up.
 Our new hero Rey was set up to be something special, but it turns out she’s a nobody.
 Supreme Leader Snoke was supposed to be a new Emperor Palpatine, but then he’s literally cut down to size by Kylo Ren.
 Rey and Finn were set up for romance, but then Rose gets dropped into the mix and our two heroes barely see each other.
 The film basically takes everything we expected and turns it on its head.

 But I don’t think that’s a bad thing.
 Surprises can be good if they’re done well, and I feel that Last Jedi delivered its surprises with panache.
 Seeing a mature, universe-weary, bitter Jedi Master is an interesting character development.
 Making Rey into no-one special was frankly welcome news: it’s nice to know that somebody other than a Skywalker can make an impact in the galaxy.
 And the two big plot surprises – Kylo Ren turning on Snoke and Luke Force-projecting himself to Crait – are, in my opinion, two of the best plot twists in Star Wars history.
 Even the amoral character of DJ added some much-needed depth to a franchise where good and evil have always been so clearly defined.